Lord Jesus Christ in the 1611KJV

 3. C14-S3 : the Lord worked through Paul and Barnabus to fight against lies from devils.

-1. The phrase Long time therefore abode they speaking boldly in the Lord means: 'They spoke with the authority of the Lord'.
+1. The phrase Long time therefore abode they speaking boldly in the Lord means: 'They spoke with the authority of The Lord'.

 2. The phrase which gave testimony unto the word of his grace means: 'They told about His grace'.